How to buy Intel shares

 Intel's "short interest ratio" (SIR)

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Intel.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Intel.

 Find out more about how you can short Intel stock.